isaacjeon/brazilian_ecommerce/README.md

 ### Data Visualization with Tableau

 - Connected Tableau to SQL views.
-- Created interactive dashboards including:
+- Created interactive dashboards for analysis of order counts, sales totals, review scores, shipping and delivery times, and payment options.
-  ...
-  ...

 ## Key Insights